dsroche/detworam/README.md

     apt install nbd-client build-essential btrfs-tools bonnie++ fio

+# Usage

+To compile and run a large number of check programs on every part of the `woram` C++ library, run

+    make check

 # License

 We hope that you might find something here useful, and that you will be